github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 1. In the pull request you just created, navigate to the **Checks** tab.
 You should see a "Re-run all" button.
 1. Click the "Re-run all" button in the upper right corner.
 The test should run again, and end with `success`.

 ## Part 2.
-Creating the Octo RuboCop CI test
+Creating a CI test

+Now that you've got the interface created to receive API events and create check runs, you can create a check run that implements a CI test.

+Your app will run RuboCop on the CI server, and create check runs (CI tests in this case) that report the results that RuboCop reports to {% data variables.product.prodname_dotcom %}.

 RuboCop is a Ruby code linter and formatter.
 It checks Ruby code to ensure that it complies with the Ruby Style Guide.
 For more information, see the [RuboCop documentation](https://rubocop.readthedocs.io/en/latest/).